nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 The ``ssh_access`` section is for configuring the SSH access parameters of the X-Road Security Server Toolkit The ``security_server`` section is for configuring security server parameters

+NOTE: The ``ssh_access`` section is used for creating a transient api-key.
+If the api-key has been created manually
+      beforehand and the ``api_key`` parameter value filled with a proper key in the configuration file, the transient key will not be created and ``ssh_access`` parameter values are not needed.

+** It is a security risk to store the SSH access related credentials into to configuration file as plain text. **

 * <SECURITY_SERVER_CREDENTIALS> X-Road Security Server admin credentials, e.g. xrd:secret (if specified in the separate section, one value will be used for all configurable security servers, but if specified in the ``security_server`` section, the value will be overridden for specific